Mike3285/py_domain_checker/README.md

 With the list of possible domain names, the script will then query chosen DNSs for their `NS` record for that domain, the idea is that registered domains should have at least the `NS` record.
 If it doesn't find it or times out, it will also try the `A` record.

-The script will output a timestamped CSV file with data for all possible domains in the working directory.
+The script will output a timestamped (eu format) CSV file with data for all possible domains in the working directory.